eclipse-openj9/openj9-omr/CONTRIBUTING.md

     Signed-off-by: First Last <email>
     ```
-5. Ensure that "make test" passes all tests before you submit your Pull Request.
+5. Ensure that "make test" passes all tests before you submit a Pull Request.
+6. Reference the Issue number when you create the Pull Request comment.

 ## Legal considerations